11 UX Blogs to Include in Your UX Reading List

 Their authors bring deep insights and unique perspectives to provoking arguments.
 Their articles are lengthy but well-researched.

 The content they published is for beginners to intermediate UI and UX Designers.
-They publish on every Tuesday.
+They publish every Tuesday.

 Usability Geek is a blog where you will find comprehensive content.
-The content they publish advice on UX, UI design, e-commerce, business, and conversion.
+The content they publish is advice on UX, UI design, e-commerce, business, and conversion.

-They launch their new posts on every Monday and Wednesday.
+They launch their new posts every Monday and Wednesday.
 So make sure to add them to your daily routine.

 The Usabilla blog is one of the best blogs to follow for UX Designers.
 Their articles are always interesting and insightful.
 It is a great blog for digital marketing and UX.